 Bananas!
 Bananas are a great sweet but healthy food, monkeys love them.
 I love them and sports athletes love them or at least they should.

-Bananas are well known as a healthy food this largely due to being a fruit but one might ask what makes bananas so good, are bananas good for everyone?
+Bananas are well known as a healthy food largely due to being a fruit but one might ask what makes bananas so good, are bananas good for everyone?
 Should I be eating them?

-This is great news for individuals that exercise but even if you do not train or exercise the benefits can be shared by everyone.
 So let’s look into the benefits of eating bananas and why bananas are one of the best foods for muscle recovery and building in a more specific way.

 I mentioned that bananas are good for muscle recovery due to the rich healthy quality of nutrients and calories that make this fruit up, although you are probably still curious and want more details when it comes to nutrition.
-Why are bananas so good for muscle recovery ?
+Why are bananas so good for muscle recovery?

-Bananas are so good for muscle recovery because they are packed with vitamins and minerals they are a fiber rich food and provide a load of high quality fast acting carbohydrates or carbs.
+Bananas are so good for muscle recovery because they are packed with vitamins and minerals they are a fiber-rich food and provide a load of high-quality fast-acting carbohydrates or carbs.

 These carbs replenish glycogen stores in your muscles which are very empty after a good gym session as they are continually taped into the whole workout this will give you energy and directly help muscles build and recover.

-In addition to the fast acting carbs bananas like most foods in the fruit category also have a higher water content than other foods.
+In addition to the fast-acting carbs bananas like most foods in the fruit category also have a higher water content than other foods.

-This is important because along with sugars in the form of glycogen and your energy levels water is another thing heavily depleted within your muscles while working out particularly in the form of sweat.
+This is important because along with sugars in the form of glycogen and your energy levels water is another thing heavily depleted within your muscles while working out, particularly in the form of sweat.

 Another two key factors that make bananas so great for muscle recovery are magnesium and potassium.